This post may contain affiliate links. For more information, please see my full disclosure policy.

 Community Helpers – Nurses

 Another community helper made this month’s list and with May 6 being National Nurses Day, I think you can see why!

 Whether you’re setting up a dramatic play area and learning how nurses help the doctors that they work or using the fact that nurses help people, in general, to teach your preschooler about compassion, kindness, and how to treat other people, a theme entirely dedicated to these amazing community helpers is absolutely perfect for the month of May!

 From counting the cars on a passenger train to finding various shapes within them, a preschool train theme is an easy one to put together, but one that your preschooler is going to love!

 Build yourself a number line train that you can use to work on a variety of skills like number recognition, counting, and colors, or learn what it’s like to be a train conductor in your dramatic play area.
 With a little creativity and a few simple materials, this theme could be a blast!

 As Spring turns to Summer, the tadpoles start turning into frogs.

 It’s the perfect time of year to learn a little about these fun little amphibians!

 Introduce the concept of life cycles or mimic them with a game of leapfrog to add a fun gross motor element.
-You could even spend some time outside enjoying nature while you look for some frogs of your own to observe.
+You could even spend some time outside enjoying nature and water play while you look for some frogs of your own to observe.